smwaldrip/Science_Toolbox/README.md

 # Science_Toolbox
+Respository Description:
-Data Scientist's Toolbox GitHub repository for coursework
+  Data Scientist's Toolbox GitHub repository for coursework.

+More to come!